 Prior to the Scottish Widows AVC policy, the relevant funds had previously been invested through the Invesco Pension Saver Platform, until this closed.
-The Trustee took investment advice and transferred the Invesco AVC holdings to Scottish Widows, undertaking a fund mapping exercise to transfer members' funds to those most closely matching from the range of funds available through Scottish Widows.
-Again, the Scottish

-Widows AVC funds have therefore become default arrangements because members' funds have been invested in them without the members' specific agreement.
+The Trustee took investment advice and transferred the Invesco AVC holdings to Scottish Widows, undertaking a fund mapping exercise to transfer members' funds to those most closely matching from the range of funds (including a Lifestyle strategy) available through Scottish Widows.
+Again, the Scottish Widows AVC funds have therefore become default arrangements because members' funds have been invested in them without the members' specific agreement.

-SIP Compliance and Review
+9. SIP Compliance and Review